-- (i) The interests of any minor children, physical custody; - (ii) The interests of any ill, Elderly or Disabled Persons who are family members; - (iii) Whether family members fled because of actual or threatened violence by a head or/and co-head (The BHA will take this factor into consideration regardless of whether the individuals who have fled and were recorded household members on the Application are the victims or the perpetrators); - (iv) The amount of time since the Household Member(s) was/were added to the Family Composition.
-The BHA will consider this factor, on a case by case basis, the circumstances surrounding a Household Member's being added or not having been added to the Household. - Any temporary or permanent restraining or protective orders. - (c) Notice of Proposed Disposition of Application the Application or if multiple Family members will have right to retain separate Applications.
+- (i) The interests of any minor children, physical custody; - (ii) The interests of any ill, Elderly or Disabled Persons who are family members; - Whether family members fled because of actual or threatened violence by a head or/and co-head (The BHA will take this factor into consideration regardless of whether the individuals who have fled and were recorded household members on the Application are the victims or the perpetrators); - (iv) The amount of time since the Household Member(s) was/were added to the Family Composition.
+The BHA will consider this factor, on a case by case basis, the circumstances surrounding a Household Member's being added or not having been added to the Household. - (v) Any temporary or permanent restraining or protective orders.

+(c) Notice of Proposed Disposition of Application

+When the BHA receives notice that a Family has broken up or will imminently break-up, the BHA will make an initial determination under section (b) regarding which Household Member shall retain the Application or if multiple Family members will have right to retain separate Applications.
 A notice shall be sent to any and all addresses identified by such adults, and not solely to the last address for the Head of Household.
 The notice shall describe what factors BHA utilized in arriving at its decision.
 The notice shall also state that all adult Family Members have twenty (20) days to request a review of the decision.